 - In the pane on the left, under Storage, click Disk Management.

-- If the drive is secondary storage you may be prompted to initialize the disk first.
+- If the drive is secondary storage and hasn't been initialized previously you may be prompted to initialize the disk first.

 Note: MBR for drives under 2TB and GPT for drives over 2TB